mchav/dataframe/docs/coming_from_dplyr.md

 5     | BB8    | Nothing   | Nothing   | none       | none        | black     | Nothing    | none | masculine | NA        | Droid   | The Force Awakens                                                                                                                         | Nothing    | Nothing
 ```

+## Selecting columns
+Select looks similar except in Haskell we take as argument a list of strings instead of a mix of predicates and strings.

 ```r
 starwars %>%